 The Bank uses Traditional Gap Analysis (TGA) to evaluate its impact on earnings by assessing the impact of adverse movements in interest rates on income.
 The yield is assumed to change to calculate impact on earnings over a period of time.
 Below is the impact on Bank's earnings for a parallel shift in INR yield curves:

-Interest Rate Risk in Banking Book (IRRBB) Impact Impact
+Interest Rate Risk in Banking Book (IRRBB) Impact on EAR

 Upward Downward

-Parallel Shift in yield curves Traditional Gap Analysis (EaR) Baseline -250 bps 235 (235)
+Parallel Shift in Traditional Gap yield curves Analysis (EaR) Baseline -250 bps 339 (339)

-Medium - 300 bps 282 (282)
+• Medium - 300 bps 407 (407)

-Severe - 400 bps 376 (376)
+Alialysis (Lait) Severe - 400 bps 543 (543)